USF Health Byrd Alzheimer’s Center and Research Institute

 The Byrd Alzheimer's Institute is dedicated to discovering the causes and cures of diseases affecting memory.
 Housed within the USF Health Neuroscience Institute, our scientists occupy nearly half of all available space in state-of-the-art, well-equipped laboratories.
-All labs receive some form of grant funding, whether through the NIH or private foundations.
-The lab teams are led by faculty from the Department of Molecular Medicine, the Department of Molecular Pharmacology and Physiology or the Department of Pharmaceutical Sciences, with support staff that includes both graduate and undergraduate students from USF.
-We invite you to explore these pages to learn more about our people, resources and productivity.
+All labs receive grant funding through the National Institutes of Health or private foundations.
+The research teams are led by faculty from the Department of Molecular Medicine or the Department of Molecular Pharmacology and Physiology, with lab members that includes both graduate and undergraduate students from USF.
+We invite you to explore these pages to learn more about our people, resources and accomplishments.

 Frequently Asked Questions

-Every lab has a Principle Investigator (PI) who leads the lab much like a Coach leads a team or CEO leads a company.
+Every lab has a Principal Investigator (PI) who leads the lab, much like a Coach leads a team or a CEO leads a company.
 Most labs, also have a lab manager who handles administrative duties.
-Then, there are often both graduate and undergraduate students involved in running experiments, collecting data, assessing results and writing papers.
+Then, there are post-doctoral researchers, research technicians, as well as graduate and undergraduate students involved in conducting experiments, collecting data, analyzing results, and writing papers for publishing their research findings.

-There are multiple funding sources for our laboratories but the most prestigious and preferred source are National Institute of Health (NIH) grants.
+There are multiple funding sources for the research conducted in our laboratories, but the most prestigious and preferred source is research grants from the National Institute of Health (NIH).
 USF Health also invests considerable funds in our labs, especially start-up costs for new investigators.
-Private grants are the third form of financial assistance, which we refer to as “bridge grants” because they help labs operate after receiving their USF monies but before they qualify for an NIH grant.
-Finally, we rely on individually directed donations which are instrumental in covering special needs such as student stipends, equipment upkeep, or travel to present at conferences.
+Some labs also receive funding from the Veterans Affairs Research program, Florida Department of Health research program, and Private Foundations that support research.
+Finally, individually directed donations are a substantial source of funding to cover special needs such as purchasing advanced research instruments, develop new research projects to secure new NIH grants, graduate student stipends, and equipment upkeep, or travel to present our research at conferences.